Ritika-Agrawal811/my-web3-journey/learning-logs/day-1.md

 There are _2 key points_ to a blockchain → <br/>

-1. Decentralized: No single organization or person has the authority over it.
+1. **Decentralized**: No single organization or person has the authority over it.
-2. Immutable: Once the data is recorded it cannot be changed.
+2. **Immutable**: Once the data is recorded it cannot be changed.

 This ledger is **shared** among a number of computer nodes.

+## Why is blockchain so popular? 🌟

+Blockchain provides many features that make it so popular and people claiming it as the future technology.

+1. **Security**: Data stored on a blockchain is immutable.
+It cannot be changed once it is recored in the ledger.
+Removing the issue of frauds and data being tampered with.
+2. **Transparency**: Data recored is transparent.
+Anyone can verify and audit transactions, reducing the potential for fraud.
+3. **Decentralized**: No single organization or person owns the blockchain.
+It is maintained by a number of computer nodes.
+4. **Speed and Efficieny**: It allows us to make fast transactions across countries.
+5. **Use Cases Across Industries**: It is not limited to a single industry; it can be used in finance, healthcare, supply chain, gaming, and many other sectors.
+Its versatility makes it more popular.

+## Where to use Blockchain? 🔍

+Blockchain finds its use cases in almost all industries like gaming, healthcare, supply chain etc with finance being the most popular one.

+It is being constantly evolved and developed.
+Many key developments have been made in the areas of smart contracts, consensus mechanisms, NFTs etc.